 - other characteristics of the tumor

 - the person’s age

 - their general health

 It is important to speak with the doctor to get a more accurate idea about the outlook.

-A meningioma is a type of cancer that develops in the meninges — three membrane layers that surround the brain and spinal cord.
+A meningioma is a type of tumor that develops in the meninges — three membrane layers surrounding the brain and spinal cord.

 Grade 1 meningiomas may not require treatment.
 Instead, the doctor may monitor the tumor and the person’s overall health once or twice a year.

-When treatment is necessary, it involves surgically removing the tumor, when possible.
-Some people with tumors that have higher grades need additional treatment to prevent the cancer from returning or spreading.
+When treatment is necessary, it involves surgically removing the tumor when possible.
+Some people with tumors that have higher grades need additional treatment to prevent the tumor from returning or spreading.